GMOD/jbconnect/docs/setup.rst

  * alias - (optional) if specified, the service can also be referenced by the alias name.

 jservice type:
- * workflow - service can serve job execution
+ * workflow - service can serve job execution and RESTful interfaces
  * service - service only serves RESTful interfaces

+Job service config in ``config/globals.js``:
 ::
     // list of services that will get registered.
     services: {